 Mere received an undergraduate degree in Community-Based Research from Pitzer College, and a Master’s in Social Work from the Smith College School for Social Work.
 By using their personal experience and professional expertise to educate and support individuals, organizations, and businesses across the multiple continents, Mere's vision and voice bring a deeper, more complete understanding of gender the world.

-Mere has worked with the University of San Francisco, California, Child and Adolescent Gender Center, the San Francisco Department of Public Health, Gender Spectrum, GLSEN, Advocates for Youth, Healthline Media, Frameline and many local organizations to increase understanding about gender diversity, develop resources, and provide direct support to trans/transgender and non-binary people.
+Mere most recently worked at the University of San Francisco, California, Child and Adolescent Gender Center as the Director of Community Engagement and Associate Director of Clinical Research, developing and managing programs sponsored by the San Francisco Department of Public Health and National Institute of Health.
+Mere has also collaborated and worked with Gender Spectrum, GLSEN, Advocates for Youth, Healthline Media, Frameline and many local organizations to increase understanding about gender diversity, develop resources, and provide direct support to trans/transgender and non-binary people.
 Mere's perspective, writing and advocacy have been featured by Yahoo!, Gap Inc., CBS News, Seventeen Magazine, OpenNotes, Genderqueer.me, The Anti-Defamation League, The Transgender Teen: A Handbook for Professionals and Parents Supporting Trans and Non-Binary Youth, and Who Are You?: A Kid's Guide to Gender Identity.